hafslundnett/hdd-style/README.md

 ## Documentation

-This project has a 'docs' website of what is currently available.
-To start this website do you need to have `node` and `npm` installed.
+The documentation of this project can be found on [Github](https://github.com/hafslundnett/hdd-theme/wiki).
+This project also contains a showoff website that shows examples of most components.
+The showoff website can be generated/started by running:

-You can spin up the 'docs' website by running:
+`npm run serve`

-`npm run docs`
+You need to have `node` and `npm` installed in order to start the showoff website.

 ## Code of conduct